"I was almost certain the crew felt comfortable with these guys. They looked like hotshots, acted like hotshots because they were hotshots…"

 Training and Certification Standards

 Training is a critical aspect of ensuring consistency and confidence in peer supporters.
-Specific training needs are developed in association with the defined roles of each Critical Incident Peer Support Group member.
+Specific training needs have been developed in association with the defined roles of each Critical Incident Peer Support Group member.
 Critical Incident Peer Support Groups and Critical Incident Stress Management Coordinators (CISM Coordinators) providing crisis intervention services for BLM and BIA personnel will be trained and certified by the International Critical Incident Stress Foundations (ICISF).
 Read More

 Limitations to Peer Support and Road to Resiliency

-The emphasis of peer support must be on managing stress, not the stress itself.
+The emphasis of peer support has to be on managing stress, not on the stress itself.
 It is easy to fall into the trap of sharing ‘war stories’ when speaking to those in crisis in an attempt to underscore many of the unique ways stress presents itself following a critical incident or trauma.
-Stressful stories told to stressed-out people can often compound the trauma by having the opposite of the desired effect.
+Stressful stories told to stressed-out people can often compound the trauma by having the exact opposite of the desired effect.
 People in a crisis have no emotional reserve to hear someone else’s crisis story.

-However, when the most significant emphasis is on managing stress with a sincere desire to foster growth and resiliency, natural healing and change can occur with lifelong positive implications that impact the individual in crisis and their family, friends, and peers.
-Read More
+However, when the most significant emphasis is on managing stress with a sincere desire to foster growth and resiliency, natural healing and change can occur with lifelong positive implications that impact the individual in crisis and their family, friends, and peers as well.

 Critical Incident Peer Support Groups